 Care & Cleaning Instructions

-Adopt the longstanding French tradition to insure the longevity of bedding: rotate your sheets, with a set in the closet, a set on the bed, and a set in the wash.
+Adopt the longstanding French tradition to ensure the longevity of your bedding: rotate your sheets with a set in the closet, a set on the bed, and a set in the wash.

 Home laundering is recommended for all of our linens, except where dry cleaning is indicated on the product label.
-We strongly recommend that you pre-wash all linens before use, and wash linens separately, particularly items that contain any polyester.
-Polyester "pills," and will shed its pilling on natural fibers, diminishing the smoothness and softness of the fabric.
-In addition, garments with buttons or zippers can damage more delicate linens in the wash.
+We strongly recommend that you pre-wash all linens before use and wash them separately—particularly items containing any polyester.
+Polyester pills and sheds onto natural fibers, diminishing the fabric’s smoothness and softness.
+In addition, garments with buttons or zippers can damage delicate linens during the wash.
 Select a gentle laundry detergent.
-Products with bluing agents or whiteners are not recommended on colored linens, as they may progressively fade the colors.
-Detergents that contain whiteners should not be used on colored textiles.
+Products with bluing agents or whiteners are not recommended for colored linens, as they may progressively fade the colors.

-An important note about Shrinkage - cotton is a natural fiber and will shrink slightly, ranging from 4 to 8% of the original size after a machine washine, depending on the fibers.
+An important note about shrinkage: Cotton is a natural fiber and will shrink slightly—ranging from 4% to 8% of the original size after machine washing, depending on the fiber content.
 Items washed and dried at high temperatures may shrink even more.
-The sizing of our products allows for expected shrinkage.
+The sizing of our products allows for this expected shrinkage.

 WASHING BEDDING

-We recommend using our specially made Linen Wash by Le Blanc for all of your bedding laundering needs.
-Linens should be separated into light or dark colors.
-Avoid overloading the machine to prevent breaking long fibers like those in Egyptian cotton.
-Whether cotton, pure linen, or a cotton/linen blend, bedding should be washed in warm water, using a gentle laundering agent, with a final cold rinse.
+We recommend using our specially formulated Linen Wash by Le Blanc for all of your bedding laundering needs.
+Linens should be separated into light and dark colors.
+Avoid overloading the machine to prevent breaking long fibers, such as those found in Egyptian cotton.
+Whether cotton, pure linen, or a cotton/linen blend, bedding should be washed in warm water with a gentle laundering agent, followed by a cold rinse.

-Remove washed bedding promptly from the machine; this helps reduce wrinkling.
-Shaking damp linens out before drying will also reduce wrinkles and quicken the drying time.
+Remove washed bedding promptly from the machine to help reduce wrinkling.
+Shaking out damp linens before drying will also reduce wrinkles and quicken drying time.

 WASHING BATH LINENS